 Former Detroit Lions quarterback, suicide loss survivor, and mental health advocate Eric Hipple has teamed up with Healthy Men Michigan to tell his story of personal loss, struggle, and recovery.
 In this webinar, he presents his program "Living Life on the Offense" and discusses the importance of mental fitness assessment when strategizing for your own health game plan.
 Topics include problem solving, trauma, brain illness, and health screening.

-Eric will be joined by Healthy Men Michigan Principal Investigator Jodi Frey, PhD, of the University of Maryland in Baltimore, who will further address mental health and suicide prevention in working-aged men.
-Jodi will give background on the HealthyMenMichigan.org campaign and address how attendees can be a part of the men’s mental fitness movement.
+Eric is joined by Healthy Men Michigan Principal Investigator Jodi Frey, PhD, of the University of Maryland in Baltimore, who further addresses mental health and suicide prevention in working-aged men.
+Jodi gives background on the HealthyMenMichigan.org campaign and addresses how attendees can be a part of the men’s mental fitness movement.